Miri Lee(1975) lives and works in Amsterdam.

 These experimental investigations aim the extensibility of performance with intuitive interaction by sensory stimulation according to the awareness of the control and self-leading roles in the performance, the instant visual images with various installation were embodied as variations and utilization in real-time.

-In 2019, she is collaborating the project ’Net of Views’ with laser installation by Dutch artist, Matthijs Munik which is inspired by Dialogues of the Buddha (Brahmajla-sutta)
+she is collaborating the project ’Net of Views’ with laser installation by Dutch artist, Matthijs Munik which is inspired by Dialogues of the Buddha (Brahmajla-sutta)